starkfell/100DaysOfIaC/articles/day.39.building.a.practical.yaml.pipeline.part.3.md

 ## Pick Tools that Play to the Strengths of your Team

+You should pick tools that play to the strengths of your team, while always keeping in mind your end goal in IaC is idempotent, declarative deployment.
 If 90% of your Team uses GUI based management systems and have just started using PowerShell, it would behoove you to start with using PowerShell related tasks available in Build Pipelines along with the **classic editor**.
 In the long-term I would recommend moving away from the **classic editor** so you have better tracking and control with your Build Pipelines when they are configured in YAML and tied to a Git repository.

 If 90% of your Team has a strong Linux background and is comfortable in with bash and python, then stick with the Azure CLI and bash/python scripting based tasks.